📚

 Japan

-Stalin had implemented a series of purges, where millions of people were arrested, tortured, and executed on charges of espionage, sabotage, and other crimes, but they also eliminated some of the most brilliant military strategists in Russia.
+Joseph Stalin’s Soviet Union was already weakened by the Five Year Plans.
+The purges within farmer groups and communist party officials also eliminated some of the most brilliant military strategists in Russia.
 To add insult to injury, a miscommunication between Stalin, Churchill, and Roosevelt delayed reinforcements to the eastern front of the European theatre, leading to millions of Soviets dying before his two allies’ reinforcements could finally arrive.

 Military Technologies and Tactics

 WWII is also the first conflict where civilians are purposely targeted as part of long-term military strategies in war.
 To encourage surrender, cities in Japan (Tokyo, Kobe) and Germany (Hamburg, Dresden) were continuously bombed, killing people by the thousands.
-The bombing campaign, which aimed to destroy the enemy's industrial and civilian infrastructure, killed hundreds of thousands of people, mostly civilians.
-The use of new naval weapons, such as radar-controlled guns and depth charges, led to increased casualties in naval battles.
 With the development of technology comes higher casualty rates, clear indicators of the inevitability of death and destruction in extreme times like war.

 https://upload.wikimedia.org/wikipedia/commons/0/06/Japan_map_hiroshima_nagasaki.png